Which activities or events require special events permits?

 We are a nonprofit organization.
 Can the event permit fee be waived?

 The permit fee is an administrative charge and not a payment for using the park.
-Therefore, everyone is asked to pay.
+Therefore, everyone must pay the fee.

 There are no picnic areas, ball fields, or athletic fields in Fort Tryon Park.
-You may picnic on the lawns but no picnic tables are allowed.
-However, the ping pong tables at the Subway Plaza (adjacent to the volleyball courts at the south end of the park) may be used for picnics.
+You may picnic on the lawns, but no picnic or other tables are allowed.
+However, the ping pong tables at the park’s Fort Washington Subway Terrace (adjacent to the volleyball courts at the south end of the park) may be used for picnics.

 May I have inflatables or mechanical rides at my child’s birthday party?